CardinalKit/cardinalkit-docs/src/2-web-dashboard/1-deploy.md

 firebase deploy
 ```

 You will now be given a URL where you can see the dashboard live!
 Now that your environment is set up, the next time you can just run `firebase deploy` to deploy your updates.

+In order to log in to your dashboard, you will need to continue to the next step where you will <a href="/cardinalkit-docs/2-web-dashboard/2-settings.html#_1-create-admin-account">create an administrator account</a>.